 When optimization for Microsoft Teams is active, the Citrix Workspace app accesses the peripherals (headset, microphone, cameras, speakers, and so forth).
 Then the peripherals are properly listed in the Microsoft Teams UI (Settings > Devices).

 Microsoft Teams does not access the devices directly.
 Instead, it relies on HdxTeams.exe for acquiring, capturing, and processing the media.
 Microsoft Teams lists the devices for the user to select.

 - Microsoft Teams certified headsets with built-in echo cancellation.
-In setups with multiple peripherals, where microphone and speakers are on separate devices an echo might be present.
-For example, a webcam with a built-in microphone, and a monitor with speakers.
+In setups with multiple peripherals, where microphone and speakers are on separate devices, there might be an echo.
+An example is a webcam with a built-in microphone and a monitor with speakers.
 When using external speakers, place them as far as possible from the microphone and from any surface that might refract the sound into the microphone.

 - Microsoft Teams certified cameras, although Skype for Business certified peripherals are compatible with Microsoft Teams.

-- HdxTeams.exe cannot take advantage of CPU offloading with webcams that perform on-board H.264 encoding -UVC 1.1 and 1.5.
+- HdxTeams.exe can’t take advantage of CPU offloading with webcams that perform on-board H.264 encoding -UVC 1.1 and 1.5.

 HdxTeams.exe supports only these specific audio device formats (channels, bit depth, and sample rate):